 Guided by state and federal clean power laws, Eversource and its customers have invested in environmental initiatives to reduce emissions at Merrimack Station.

-The plant today meets or exceeds all environmental regulations; and, with the completion of the Clean Air Project, it is one of the cleanest coal-fired power plants in the nation.
+The plant today meets or exceeds all environmental regulations; and is one of the cleanest coal-fired power plants in the nation.

 Compliance data and information about the station's landfill is available on Eversource.com.

 Newington Station, Portsmouth, NH